 To update a computer running Microsoft Windows, run Windows Update.

 To update a macOS computer, run Software Update.
 To upgrade the operating system, use the App Store.

 If your computer runs especially slow when using your web browser, consider turning off any browser plug-ins, add-ons, or extensions.

 Update your drivers

-If you've had your computer for more than two years it's likely you're computer is not meeting the memory requirements for today.
-Today, we suggest a minimum of 1GB of memory (RAM).
-By having enough memory for programs to run within memory your computer will not need to swap information stored within memory to the swap file.
-If your computer hard drive light is constantly active, its a good indication of your computer is swapping information betewen your memory and hard drive because of the lack of space in memory.
+You may need more memory if you have had your computer for over two years.
+Today, we suggest computers have a minimum of 4 GB of memory (RAM) for a 32-bit system and 8 GB for a 64-bit system.
+With enough memory for programs to run within memory, your computer doesn't need to swap information stored in memory to the swap file.
+If the hard drive light is continuously active, the computer is frequently swapping information between your memory and the hard drive.

 Hard drive upgrade